common-workflow-language/user_guide/src/faq.md

 After that, make the script executable with the command `chmod +x script.sh`

-Finally, modify your path to add the directory where your script is located (It is good practice to use `$HOME/bin` for storing your own scripts).
+Finally, modify your path to add the directory where your script is located.
 ```bash
 export PATH=$PATH:/appropriate/directory
 ```